 Childhood stroke resources for young people

-Our childhood stroke handbook explains to children what happens when they have a stroke, and also has advice for parents.
+Our childhood stroke handbook explains to children what happens when they have a stroke, and it also has advice for parents.

 We have developed four videos to illustrate the content of the childhood stroke handbook - thanks to the support of the Childwick Trust.
-Watch our video 'what is a stroke' below, and find more videos on 'what happens when you have a stroke', 'getting better after having a stroke' and 'talking about having a stroke' in the Childhood Stroke Playlist on our YouTube channel.
+Watch our video 'What is a stroke?' below, and find more videos on 'What happens when you have a stroke?', 'Getting better after having a stroke' and 'Talking about having a stroke' in the Childhood Stroke Playlist on our YouTube channel.